Currently accepting new clients for therapy and assessments!

 Taking the next step

-Reaching out can feel like a lot—especially if past experiences with providers were invalidating.
+Reaching out can feel like a lot—especially if past experiences weren’t the greatest.

 When you contact me, you can expect: